 In some cases, tear ducts can become infected.
 If the only thing you’re seeing is a yellow, crusty discharge, there’s probably no infection.
 Even if your baby is rubbing her eyes and seems uncomfortable, it’s probably only the goop and crust that’s causing the irritation.

-If baby has red, inflamed eyes, a fever, is inconsolable, or has been around sick kids recently, it may be a sign of infection, and you should call your practitioner for more treatment options.
-You can read about natural eye remedies here…
+If baby has red, inflamed eyes, a fever, is inconsolable, or has been around sick kids recently, it may be a sign of infection and you should call your practitioner for more treatment options.
+You can read about natural pink eye remedies here…

 Have you used a blocked tear duct treatment that worked well for your baby?
 Let us know below!